MattMcC27/Digital-Tuner-AVR/README.md

 <img width="600" height="371" alt="Time to reach stable pitch" src="https://github.com/user-attachments/assets/e1ba6300-00a8-4016-89b2-56c1064e0767" />

+The average time to settle for the tuner is 1.02 seconds.
+The time was recorded counting 240hz slowmotion footage frame by frame and so the resulting error per attampt is likely only within the miliseconds.
+The data does not seem to show a trend in adjustment time depending on the tested frequency.

+**The needed volume for Proper pitch detection**

+Methods: Used a decibil meter on a phone and gradually raised the volume on my speaker system playing a sine tone until the correct tone appears and is stable.
+It should be noted that the mobil decibal meters are not as acurate as dedicated ones and so exact numbers may deviate.

 <img width="600" height="371" alt="Requiered dB for stable pitch detection" src="https://github.com/user-attachments/assets/a9569eb4-2bc0-46ac-8829-b77fae70472f" />

+To reach a stable and accurate the tuner requires an average of 61 dB within the range of 50hz - 2000hz.
+There is a unexpected bump in required volume betewen 500hz - 1000hz but the average still remains 67 dB, bellow 70 dB which is the volume or normal conversation.
+The tuner becomes unusable the range above 2000hz requiring between 77 dB up to 84dB which is as loud as a diesal truck or food blender.
+Due to the nature of how I recorded the data it is hard to know if the bump between 500hz -1000hz is a repeatable error or simeply a result of my methods used.
+Regardless the trend of rapid increasing required volume about 2000 hz is evident qualitativly while recording the data myself.

 <img width="600" height="371" alt="Error in Cents over frequency" src="https://github.com/user-attachments/assets/e6980c3e-2dd3-4701-bacf-c525b01d8963" />